 The Whispers of the Spirit of God

 When you reach this level of intimacy with God, the Holy Spirit will whisper to you continuously.
 You will hear His voice all around you and see His face at every turn.
 He will tell you things that are only meant for your ears.
 They are secrets meant to be kept between you and Him.
 These secrets will tie your heart strings together.

 The Holy Spirit is a masterful lover.
 One method He uses to keep us chasing Him is the secrets He keeps from us but wants to reveal if we keep chasing Him.
 Only those who chase Him with bated breath hanging on His every word, know His deepest thoughts, both mind and heart.

 King David said it like this in Psalm 42:1, "As the deer pants for the water brooks, so my soul pants for You, O God."

-The Spirit of God desires for us to know Him on a personal level by being in a close relationship.
+God desires for us to know Him on a personal level by being in a close relationship.
 Upon salvation we discover that we were once lost, and now we’re found.
 Jesus becomes our Savior.
-The Holy Spirit doesn’t simply want you to know Jesus as Savior, He wants you to know Him as Shepherd, Great Physician, Lord, King, and even Father.
+The Holy Spirit doesn’t simply want you to know God as Savior, He wants you to know Him as Shepherd, Great Physician, Lord, King, and even Father.
 Ultimately, God wants you to learn to regularly hear His voice so that you can relate to Him in the most intimate relationship.
 We’re not merely saved, sheep, patients, slaves, friends, or children of the King.
-We are the Church-the Beloved Bride of Jesus and He is our lover of our soul.
+We are the Church, the Beloved Bride of Jesus.